 BUDGET AT WORK

 Let’s say that your take-home pay is $4,000 every month.
 Here is an idea of how your budget might look.
-Now, keep in mind that this doesn’t include all items you have in your budget.
+Now, keep in mind that this doesn’t include all the items you have in your budget.

 Mortgage/Rent = $800